Deep sea rescues have a mixed track record. The Pisces III is one that succeeded

 They had to conserve oxygen and food

-Author Stephen McGinty, who recounted the rescue in his book The Dive, explained the severity of the situation in a 2021 Newsweek interview.
+Author Stephen McGinty, who recounted the rescue in his book The Dive (which is reportedly being made into an action movie), explained the severity of the situation in a 2021 Newsweek interview.

 "Try to imagine you are in a phone box with a friend, the phone box is at the bottom of the Empire State Building, then everything around you floods to ten stories above the top of the Empire State Building," he said.
 "Then turn out all the lights and start bleeding oxygen, then you realize that a rescue — if it can even be attempted — is roughly two days away."